-62. Honduras congratulated Kiribati for its progress and the results obtained in the implementation of the recommendations received in the previous UPR cycles, in particular, the drafting of a new law on disaster risk management and climate change.
-It reiterated its support for all Kiribati's actions to effectively implement the recommendations received in the present and previous cycles.
+62. Honduras congratulated Kiribati for its progress and the results obtained in the implementation of the recommendations received in the previous universal periodic review cycles, in particular, the drafting of a new law on disaster risk management and climate change.
+It reiterated its support for all of the country's actions to effectively implement the recommendations received in the previous cycles.

-63. Iceland welcomed Kiribati's efforts to address the high prevalence of violence against women.
+63. Iceland welcomed the efforts of Kiribati to address the high prevalence of violence against women.
 It was also encouraged by the opening of the Kiribati Women and Children Support Centre in 2018.

-64. India mentioned that as a nation of low-lying islands climate change and the resultant sea-level rise posed a greater challenge to Kiribati.
-It commended Kiribati for the measures taken to mitigate climate change, and adaptation plans, including initiating a coalition of nations most vulnerable to climate change.
+64. India mentioned that, as a nation of low-lying islands, climate change and the resultant sea-level rise posed a great challenge to Kiribati.
+It commended Kiribati for the measures taken to mitigate climate change, and for its adaptation plans, including initiating a coalition of nations most vulnerable to climate change.

-65. Indonesia congratulated Kiribati for acceding to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in 2019.
-It, as a member of the Convention against Torture Initiative, stood ready to explore avenues to assist the Government of Kiribati in the implementation of the Convention against Torture, if deemed helpful.
-It also took note with appreciation of the Inclusive Education Policy 2017, which encouraged for the participation of disadvantaged children and girls in education.
+65. Indonesia congratulated Kiribati for acceding to the Convention against Torture in 2019.
+As a member of the Convention against Torture Initiative, Indonesia stood ready to explore avenues to assist the Government of Kiribati in the implementation of the Convention, if it was deemed helpful.
+It also took note with appreciation of the Inclusive Education Policy 2017, which encouraged the participation of disadvantaged children and girls in education.

-66. Iraq welcomed the ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in 2019 and the development of the Shared Implementation Plan for the Policy to Eliminate Sexual and Gender Based Violence.
+66. Iraq welcomed the ratification of the Convention against Torture in 2019 and the development of the Shared Implementation Plan for the Policy to Eliminate Sexual and Gender-Based Violence.

-67. Ireland commended Kiribati for its leadership on climate change issues, in particular its initiation of the Coalition of Low-Lying Atoll Nations on Climate Change.
+67. Ireland commended Kiribati for its leadership on climate change issues, in particular its initiation of the Coalition of Low-lying Atoll Nations on Climate Change.
 It encouraged continued leadership on this global challenge.
-It also recognized that Kiribati was one of the countries most affected by climate change facing growing threats to basic human rights to food and water security.
-It welcomed Kiribati's accession to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the two Optional Protocols to the Convention on the Rights of the Child.
-It further encouraged Kiribati to extend a standing invitation to all UN special procedures.
+It also recognized that Kiribati was one of the countries most affected by climate change, facing growing threats to basic human rights to food and water security.
+It welcomed the country's accession to the Convention against Torture and the two Optional Protocols to the Convention on the Rights of the Child.
+It further encouraged Kiribati to extend a standing invitation to all United Nations special procedures.

 68. Israel noted the establishment of the National Human Rights Task Force, which was part of the Ministry of Justice.
-It also noted Kiribati's efforts to mitigate the human rights implications of climate change, including the implementation of the "Whole Island Approach" to address the full range of vulnerabilities on eight islands.
-It further noted Kiribati's careful consideration of ways to promote women's rights and gender equality against the backdrop of entrenched traditions and sensitivities.
+It also noted the efforts of Kiribati to mitigate the human rights implications of climate change, including the implementation of the "Whole Island Approach" to address the full range of vulnerabilities on eight islands.
+It further noted the country's careful consideration of ways to promote women's rights and gender equality against the backdrop of entrenched traditions and sensitivities.

-69. Spain acknowledged efforts in the promotion and protection of human rights.
+69. Spain acknowledged the efforts of Kiribati in the promotion and protection of human rights.

-70. Japan appreciated the ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment in 2019 and the restructuring of the National Human Rights Taskforce aimed at increasing its capacity.
+70. Japan appreciated the ratification of the Convention against Torture in 2019 and the restructuring of the National Human Rights Task Force, aimed at increasing its capacity.
 It noted challenges facing Kiribati, including those related to the rights of women, children and vulnerable groups such as persons affected by leprosy.

-71. Latvia noted measures taken in the field of promotion and protection of human rights since the previous review encouraging Kiribati to make further efforts in fulfilling its human rights obligations and commitments.
+71. Latvia noted measures taken in the field of promotion and protection of human rights since the previous review and encouraged Kiribati to make further efforts in fulfilling its human rights obligations and commitments.

-72. Luxembourg welcomed the ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and the establishment of the Kiribati Women and Children Support Centre.
+72. Luxembourg welcomed the ratification of the Convention against Torture and the establishment of the Kiribati Women and Children Support Centre.

-73. Malaysia welcomed measures taken to promote healthcare services for women.
-In this regard, it noted the significant drop in maternal mortality thanks to an increase in skilled birth attendants.
+73. Malaysia welcomed measures taken to promote health-care services for women.
+In that regard, it noted the significant drop in maternal mortality thanks to an increase in skilled birth attendants.
 It encouraged Kiribati to continue strengthening measures to ensure equal access to health services.